NorkzYT/Wolflith/DEVELOPERS.md

 ## Getting started

-Thank you for your interest in Launchpad and your willingness to contribute!
+Thank you for your interest in Wolflith and your willingness to contribute!

-We encourage you to explore the existing [issues](https://github.com/NorkzYT/Launchpad/issues) to see how you can make a meaningful impact.
+We encourage you to explore the existing [issues](https://github.com/NorkzYT/Wolflith/issues) to see how you can make a meaningful impact.
 This document will help you setup your development environment.

 ### Install dependencies